VasqCo/anotherbanger/hobohorror2.markdown

 1. Gosh dang!
 That thang is SCARY!
 2. Gosh dang!
 I want to DESTROY that thang!

-Then you'll probably hate this game, because they scare you and you can't defeat them.
+Then you'll probably hate this game, because they scare you and you can't kill them.

 ## PLOT?: <span style="font-family: 'Dancing Script', cursive; font-weight:700;">*barely*</span>